danielegrattarola/spektral/docs/sources/layers/pooling.md

 A^{pool} = S^T A S; X^{pool} = S^T X;
 $$

-Besides training the MLP, two additional unsupervised loss terms to ensure that the cluster assignment solves the minCUT optimization problem.
+Besides training the MLP, two additional unsupervised loss terms are minimized to ensure that the cluster assignment solves the minCUT optimization problem.
 The layer can be used without a supervised loss, to compute node clustering simply by minimizing the unsupervised loss.